 (Excerpt, Chapter 6)

+Ethan nodded and smoked, the blonde finished her drink; both acted as though Rascka’s statement was an old thing, well known.
 Rob felt provoked.
-Ethan nodded and smoked, the blonde finished her drink; both acted as though Rascka’s statement had been an old thing, well known.

 (Excerpt, Chapter 11)